sde1000/quicktill/README.md

 quicktill/tillweb/ but is out of date.

-I intend to start using this branch in one of my pubs (probably the Pembury) in early 2014, once the "members of staff have NFC ID cards to bring up their personal page on the register" feature has been implemented and I'm happy the whole thing is stable.
+I intend to start using this branch in one of my pubs (probably the Pembury) in early 2014, once I'm happy the whole thing is stable.

 Getting started
 ---------------